 Frequently Asked Questions

 From start to finish, you should expect it to take between three to five days to refinish hardwood floors in a room.
-This does not include drying time.
+This does not include drying time, which could add up to five days to the project.